xwp/material-design-wp-theme/contributing/engineering.md

 npm run build
 ```

-This will create an `material-design.zip` in the theme directory which you can install.
+This will create an `material-design-theme.zip` in the theme directory which you can install.
 The contents of this ZIP are also located in the `build` directory which you can `rsync` somewhere as well if needed.

 ## Creating a pre-release